01 Sep Graduate Student Graduation and Completion Rates – Long Overdue

 However, absent a common standard, this means that institutions report in different ways, use different definitions, disaggregate differently, etc. In short, it is hard to compare graduate student graduation and completion rates from one institution to another.
 And – let’s assume that all institutions use IPEDS definitions for calculating undergraduate outcomes and simply apply them to graduate student cohorts – and then post the information on their websites.

 One will need to painstakingly scour each institution’s website for the information – because each will house it in a different spot on their website.
 Then after finding it, a researcher/interested person would need to extract the information from the website or PDF and put it into a spreadsheet (or something that lends itself for analysis).
-The likelihood of someone doing this for the 2,082 graduate colleges and universities is 0 percent.
-[Yep – there are nearly 2,100 colleges and universities that offer one or more graduate programs – so this impacts A LOT of institutions.]
+The likelihood of someone doing this for over 2,000 graduate colleges and universities is 0 percent.
+[Yep – there are nearly over 2,000 colleges and universities that offer one or more graduate programs – so this impacts A LOT of institutions.]

 This brings us full circle to our third and final option – and the teaser in the first line of this article.